ilkrchml/lbot_ws/README.md

 # lbot_ws

-lbot for llm vlm navigation
+lbot for llm vlm navigation(Language-Based Open-Vocabulary Robot Navigation System)

 The initial implementation uses YOLO based detection module(trained on COCO data set) in lieu of VLM to detection and segmentation.